hashicorp/terraform-provider-aws/website/docs/r/budgets_budget.html.markdown

 # Resource: aws_budgets_budget

 Provides a budgets budget resource.
-Budgets use the cost visualisation provided by Cost Explorer to show you the status of your budgets, to provide forecasts of your estimated costs, and to track your AWS usage, including your free tier usage.
+Budgets use the cost visualization provided by Cost Explorer to show you the status of your budgets, to provide forecasts of your estimated costs, and to track your AWS usage, including your free tier usage.

 ## Example Usage